Drave Village

 Drave is an uninhabited village located at 600 m of altitude, in a hollow between the Freita, São Macário and Arada mountain ranges, within the Arouca Geopark, and its first recorded mention dates back to the reign of King Dinis.
 It is a traditional village where the houses are made of stone, known as pedra lousinha, with schist roofs, and where three rivers meet.

 The village is very isolated and shows no signs of modernity: it is not accessible by car, and the nearest village, Regoufe, is 4 kilometres away.
-It has no electricity, running water, sanitation, gas, postal service, or telephone, and mobile network coverage is scarce.
+It has no electricity, piped water, sanitation, gas, postal service, telephone, and mobile phone coverage is limited.

 The Martins Family

-The Martins family, recorded in Drave since 1700, was one of the largest families in the village, and also the last to leave it, in the year 2000.
+The Martins family, for whom there are records in Drave dating back to 1700, was one of the village’s largest families and also the last to leave, in 2000.

 The CNE and the Village